techscapades/i2c_eeprom_string_rw/README.md

    1. updateEEPROM function to prevent unnecessary writes
    2. Input and Output String instead of Char directly
    3. AutoUpdate bool for update confirmation
-   4. length of data to be read isnt required anymore BUT you need to avoid using "|" character when saving strings because its used as a terminating flag for automatic reading
+   4. Length of data to be read isnt required anymore so you can read directly from an address as well, BUT you need to avoid using a special character called: terminating_char, when saving strings because its used as a terminating flag for automatic reading

    ####LIMITATIONS####
-   CURRENT IMPLEMENTATION CAN ONLY WRITE UP TO 12 CHARACTER LONG STRINGS
+   CURRENT IMPLEMENTATION CAN ONLY WRITE UP TO 12 CHARACTER LONG STRINGS, it is defined as maxChar, hopefully I or someone can improve this to match the original sketch's function

    If you want to save numbers etc.. use String(your_number) and pass it into updateEEPROM.
 Use (mystring).toInt() or toDouble etc.. to convert the string back into your original data type